If you have IRS tax debt you've been trying to figure out whether an IRS Offer in Compromise would work.

-A basic understanding about how the IRS offer program works is easy to find, so here are a few things that you may not be aware of that will increase your chances of successfully completing an Offer.
+A basic understanding about how the IRS offer program works is easy to find, so here are a few things that you may not be as easily findable that may increase your chances of successfully completing an Offer.

 1. Make sure you are currently withholding enough tax